Rafter Calculator estimates the length, board size, quantity, cost per board and total cost of lumber.

 2) Enter overhang length: Most houses have overhangs (soffits) which are needed to protect the house exterior walls and foundation from water run-off from the roof.
 Enter desired overhang length – this will affect your rafter length and lumber needed for the job.

 3) Enter roof pitch / slope: Roof pitch is the value of roof rise over roof run, using 12 as the base for roof run.
 Example: If your roof rises 5″ for every 12″ of run, enter 5 as roof pitch.
-If your roof pitch is in degrees, use our roof pitch calc to convert degrees to “pitch” value.
+If your roof pitch is in degrees, use our roof pitch calculator to convert degrees to “pitch” value.

 4) Select rafter spacing and width: